 It wasn't exactly a cup final crowd for this tie in the main British Universities and Colleges Sport cup competition, but those of us standing along the touchline saw Manchester eventually progress after throwing away a lead in the 87th minute.

-They'd been ahead thanks to an early goal, and in a game between two sides both need of a goalscorer it looked like being decisive.
-But in the closing moments the home side tried to used a corner as a way of running the clock down, they gave the ball away and Warwick broke forward and equalised.
+They'd been ahead thanks to an early goal, and in a game between two sides both in need of a goalscorer it looked like being decisive.
+But in the closing moments the home side tried to use a corner as a way of running the clock down, they gave the ball away and Warwick broke forward and equalised.